Best Emergency Dental Services in Atlanta GA

 Until you can get into the office, try rotating through over-the-counter pain medicine but never exceed the recommended dosages of each.
 Also, consider putting an ice pack on the side of your face that hurts and alternating it with heat packs.
 It can help to rinse with salt water and some patients turn to clove oil for its germ-killing and mild anesthetic properties.

 In a lot of cases when you’re dealing with a toothache, the issue has been there for a while, but it suddenly gets worse and you need help.
 Dental trauma, in contrast, generally relates to a specific injury, and this can include injuries to your teeth, gums, and tongue as well as your lips or cheeks.
-Contact a dentist who offers emergency dental care with a description of the trauma.
+Contact Atlanta Emergency Dental Care which offers emergency dental care in Atlanta with a description of the trauma.
 They can give you instructions and let you know when and if you need to come into the clinic.

 Inflammation of Soft Tissues

 After an injury or when a tooth is erupting, the soft tissues may get inflamed.
 This can be very painful, and it’s often a sign of infection.
 Don’t ignore the pain.
 Dental infections are serious and can lead to severe health issues or even death in worst-case scenarios.
 Contact a dentist for Atlanta dental emergency care as soon as possible.
 Sometimes the swelling may actually be infection or cellulitis which requires a heavy dose of antibiotics and hospital care.
 Do not hesitate to visit an emergency room if you feel feverish, the swelling is affecting your ability to swallow or breathe, or if there are any changes to your vision.

 Make an Appointment With Our Atlanta Emergency Dentists